| Written by Michal Wozniakowski-Zehenter

 Real-Time Location Systems have revolutionised the way businesses operate, particularly in indoor or underground areas where GPS signals are unreliable.
 By tracking and monitoring the real-time position of transmitting tags, RTLS enables companies to optimise their operations, improve safety, and reduce the risk of accidents.
 Triangulation, which uses location sensors to determine the tag’s position within range, is a key feature of RTLS.
 The system can be based on Bluetooth, Wi-Fi, or UWB transmission, but recent trends favour UWB due to its higher accuracy and reliability, particularly in areas where 2.4GHz frequencies are blocked by obstacles.

 However, implementing an RTLS system can be expensive due to hardware, software, and installation costs.
 Moreover, privacy concerns may arise when tracking personnel’s exact locations, making it crucial for companies to implement appropriate policies to protect employees’ privacy.
-Poor wireless connectivity can also limit coverage, necessitating additional investment in infrastructure to ensure that the system works optimally.
+Poor wireless connectivity can also limit coverage, necessitating additional infrastructure investment to ensure the system works optimally.
 Despite these challenges, the benefits of RTLS technology make it an invaluable tool for companies seeking to optimise their operations and improve safety.

 Do you want to learn more about Risk Management in mining and wearables?